-\textbf{Experiment.} The setup of our experiment is displayed in Fig.~\ref{experiment}.
-The pulsed ultraviolet beam (central wavelength at 400nm) consecutively passes through two beamlike type-II BBO crystals, delivering two pairs of independent photons emitted from Source I and Source II at 800nm via spontaneous parametric down conversion \cite{takeuchi2001beamlike}.
-Both sources produce two independent photons with opposite polarization $\vert H\rangle$ (horizontal, $|\uparrow\rangle$) and $\vert V\rangle$ (vertical, $|\downarrow\rangle$) in the initially uncorrelated states $\vert H\rangle\otimes\vert V\rangle$.
-The four uncorrelated photons are then respectively collected by single-mode fibers (SMFs) (not shown).
+The setup of our experiment is displayed in Fig.~\ref{experiment}.
+The pulsed ultraviolet beam (central wavelength at 400nm) consecutively passes through two beamlike type-II BBO crystals, delivering two pairs of photons with independent spatial wave functions via SPDC \cite{takeuchi2001beamlike}, respectively noted as Source I and Source II.
+Both sources produce two independent photons with opposite polarization $\vert H\rangle$ (horizontal, $\ket{\uparrow}$) and $\ket{V}$ (vertical, $\ket{\downarrow}$) in the initially product states $\vert H\rangle\otimes\vert V\rangle$ (see Appendix C for experimental verification).
+The four product photons are then collected by single-mode fibers.
 In principle, four independent single-photon sources could be used to start the process.
-Here, the two BBO crystals are conveniently employed to generate the independent uncorrelated photons with no need of entangled pairs.
+Here, the two BBO crystals are conveniently employed to generate independent product photons not requiring entangled pairs.

-The generated four independent photons first pass the respective polarized beam splitters (PBSs) to ensure the polarization purity of photons.
-Every group of an half-wave plate (HWP), a PBS, and another HWP which is set at $45^\circ$ to ensure unvaried polarization (see Fig.~\ref{experiment}{\bf b}), independently distributes the corresponding photon to the spatially separated nodes R and M (Source I), and M and L (Source II).
-The two photons on the same region have a 3 mm vertical deviation and meet together after a beam displacer (BD) at the detection node (i.e., spatial overlap at nodes R, M, and L).
-The polarization analysis units (PAUs), made of quarter-wave plates (QWPs), HWPs, PBSs, are used to perform spatial local operations (sLO) at the corresponding nodes, while the coincidence device (CD, not shown) corresponds to the classical communication (CC).
+The four independent photons first pass the group of a half-wave plate (HWP), a polarized beam splitter (PBS), and another HWP at $45^\circ$ to ensure unvaried polarization (see dashed ellipse in Fig.~\ref{experiment}).
+Each group independently distributes the photon to remote nodes R, M (Source I), and M, L (Source II).
+Two photons from the same Source have a 3 mm vertical deviation and meet together after a beam displacer (BD) in the detection node (i.e., spatial overlap at every node).
+Polarization analysis units (PAUs) perform spatial local operations (sLOs) at corresponding nodes, while a coincidence device (CD) is used to handle the classical communication (CC).
 In addition, an interference filter (not shown) with the full width at half maximum of 3 nm is placed before each single-photon detector (SPD).
 This all-optical setup has been designed to be as complicated as required to analyze the underlying physics, but not more.